South-Paw/react-obfuscate-ts/README.md

 ## Inspiration

 I was inspired to create this package after using the [coston/react-obfuscate](https://github.com/coston/react-obfuscate) package for two years.
-After switching the majority of my own code bases to TypeScript, I was disapointed to see there was no `@types` package for this original version and that it wasn't reliably obfuscating in some of my usages of the component.
+After switching the majority of my own code bases to TypeScript, I was disappointed to see there was no `@types` package for this original version and that it wasn't reliably obfuscating in some of my usages of the component.
 I decided that I'd do a variant of that component with a new API, a few minor bug fixes and one that included types as well.

 ## Issues and Bugs